silvicardo/laravel-passport-react/readme.md

 }
 ?>
 ```
- set the driver option of the api authentication guard to passport like that:
+in config/auth set the driver option of the api authentication guard to passport like that:

 ```php
 <?php